The name’s Bond. Jackie Bond…

 Is it high time the most famous spy in the world was played by a woman?
 There have been seven male Bonds since the famous film series was launched 55 years ago.
 But women can be spies too!

-One of the most famous living actors to have played James Bond has caused a row by saying that he believes the people who make the films should hire a woman for the role.
-He was speaking after the news that the next Bond film, No Time To Die, due out in 3 April next year, would be Daniel Craig’s last.
+Last year, one of the most famous living actors to have played James Bond has caused a row by saying that he believes the people who make the films should hire a woman for the role.
+He was speaking after the news that the next Bond film, No Time To Die, would be Daniel Craig’s last.

 Find out more